Eczema, also known as atopic dermatitis, is a chronic inflammation of the outer layers of the skin. This condition is not contagious.

 Treatment options may vary.
 Your doctor may recommend more than one depending on your condition.
 They include:

 - Avoid hot or long baths or showers.
 Keep them less than 15 minutes.

-- Use mild, unscented bar soap or nonsoap cleanser.
-Use it sparingly.
+- Use mild, unscented bar soap or nonsoap cleanser sparingly.

 - Air-dry or gently pat dry after bathing.
 Apply gentle moisturizer right after.

 - Prescription creams and ointments containing cortisone, tacrolimus or pimecrolimus

 - Oral medications, such as prednisone or cyclosporine (for severe cases)

 - Antibiotics applied directly to the skin or taken by mouth (only for treating infections)